manymoments/manymoments.github.io/_posts/2020-12-22-what-is-a-merkle-tree.md

 This is actually the _extreme case \#2_ that we've handled above!
 No matter what, there will always be a collision!

+## Acknowledgments

+Special thanks to [Ittai Abraham](https://decentralizedthoughts.github.io/about-ittai/) for reviewing a draft of this post and sending insightful comments.

 {% include_relative bib.md %}

 [^catena]: For a simple explanation of Bitcoin's block structure, see the author's [presentation on Catena](https://alinush.github.io/talks.html#catena-efficient-non-equivocation-via-bitcoin), #shamelessplug.